zushicat/scholar-data-ingest/README.md

 ## Install

 ### Prerequisite
-In case of docker problems, try: docker --> preferences --> allowcate more memory
+In case of docker problems, try: docker --> preferences --> allocate more memory

 ### Build and start container (API and PostgreSQL DB)
 ```